Best Active Clothing

-Throw in a fantastically fitted pair of hiking boots or trail shoes, and their loyal companions, socks, and you'll be bombproof on the trail.
+Use these tips for a comfortable pair of hiking boots or trail shoes, and their loyal companions, hiking socks, and you'll be bombproof on the trail.

 Then buy a few foundational items to have handy once you're off the trail, like a clean shirt to pair with a skirt or leggings.

 - Stash these in a small duffel bag in your car, so they're handy whenever you're ready to step off the trail.